shambhavi-codes/shambhavi-codes/README.md

 🌱 Always learning something new (usually related to data... or food).

-🎯 Currently working toward landing a data role at Google or Amazon – where data meets innovation.
+🎯 Currently working toward landing a role where data meets innovation.

 📍Here for side projects, experiments, and maybe a few messy-but-fun notebooks.
 <!---